 Nonprofit organizations often lack access to professional services.
-Money is too tight to spend it on legal and financial support, or on marketing and communications.
-This means that nonprofits are not able to fully exploit their potential and to achieve the aims they have set for themselves, e.g. in the fields of environmental protection, health or education.
-At the same time, there are enterprises and professionals who would like to donate their skills and professional know-how in the service of the public good.
-There are still too few initiatives that can serve as intermediaries between both sides and provide professional guidance to pro bono projects.
+Money is too tight to spend it on legal and financial support or on marketing and communications.
+Still, NGOs and foundations day after day tackle the societal challenges of our time – in fields such as environmental protection, health, and education.
+At the same time, there are companies and professionals that would like to volunteer their skills and expertise in the service of a good cause – that is, pro bono, Latin for “for the public good.”